KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

 prevent compiler errors in the case where the header file is seen multiple times in the code stream presented to the compiler.
-Just after the license statement, at the top of the file there should be lines similar to these (but with a filename specific token other than `RICHIO_H_`):
+Just after the license statement, at the top of the file there should be lines similar to these (but with a file name specific token other than `RICHIO_H_`):

 ~~~~~~~~~~~~~{.cpp}